thisdot/starter.dev/README.md

 - `/packages` - Includes the starter.dev website and CLI
 - `/starters` - Directory of all starter kit projects

 starter.dev is a collection of starter kit projects and related tools to help get you up and running on your next project without spending days adding all the pieces and configuration to supporting whatever libraries or frameworks that you choose.
 Choose a kit with the set of tools you are looking for and use our CLI to generate your new project.
-The starter kits come with all the essentials included and configured: TypeScript, testing, linting, storybook, and more.
+The starter kits come with all the essentials included and configured, such as TypeScript, testing, linting, storybook, and more.

 ## Starter kit essentials